JDsabo/angularToDoList/README.md

 # 5/4/2023
 <h1>Created by Sabo</h1>
 After downloading and extracting, use "npm install --force" on the terminal of your code editor to install all the necessary dependencies, then use "ng serve --open" to execute the app.
-"CTRL + C" to close app.
+"CTRL + C" on the terminal to close app.
 Go to https://angular.io/docs to learn more about Angular.
 <br>
 <br>